Liguria: Geography

 The narrow strip of land is bordered by the sea, the Alps and the Apennine Mountains.
 Some mountains rise above 2000 m; the watershed line runs at an average altitude of about 1000 m.
 The highest point of the region is the summit of Monte Saccarello (2201 m).

-Liguria is the third smallest Italian region after Aosta Valley and Molise, but is also one of the most densely populated, with a population density of 287 ab/km², much higher than the national average, and is fourth place after Campania, Lombardy and Lazio.
+Liguria is the third smallest Italian region after Aosta Valley and Molise, but is also one of the most densely populated, with a population density of 287 inhabitants/km2, much higher than the national average, and is fourth place after Campania, Lombardy and Lazio.
 However, there is much difference between inland mountain areas and coastal areas.

-The region is crossed east to west by the Ligurian Alps and the Ligurian Apennines that form an interrupted chain, but discontinuous in its morphology, with stretches where the Alpine/Apennine ridge is extremely compact and high aligning very high mountain groups (north to Ventimiglia, a series of massifs which became French after the Second World War, rises up to altitudes of 2700-3000 m) while in other stretches (for example in the hinterland of Savona and Genoa) the mountain barrier is not very high and deeply crossed by short valleys and passes that do not reach 500 m above sea level (Bochetta di Altare, Passo dei Giovi, Crocetta d'Orero).
+The region is crossed east to west by the Ligurian Alps and the Ligurian Apennines that form an interrupted chain, but discontinuous in its morphology, with stretches where the Alpine/Apennine ridge is extremely compact and high aligning very high mountain groups (north to Ventimiglia, a series of massifs which became French after the Second World War, rises up to altitudes of 2700–3000 m) while in other stretches (for example in the hinterland of Savona and Genoa) the mountain barrier is not very high and deeply crossed by short valleys and passes that do not reach 500 m above sea level (Bochetta di Altare, Passo dei Giovi, Crocetta d'Orero).

 The winding arched extension goes from Ventimiglia to La Spezia.
 Of this, 3524.08 km2 are mountainous (65% of the total) and 891.95 km2 are hills (35% of the total).
 Liguria's natural reserves cover 12% of the entire region, or 600 km2 of land.
 They are made up of one national reserve, six large parks, two smaller parks and three nature reserves.

 The continental shelf is very narrow and so steep it descends almost immediately to considerable depths along its 350 km coastline.
 Except for the Portovenere and Portofino promontories, the coast is generally not very jagged and is often high.
 At the mouths of the biggest watercourses are small beaches, but there are no deep bays and natural harbours except at Genoa and La Spezia.

 The hills lying immediately beyond the coast together with the sea account for a mild climate year-round.
 Average winter temperatures are 7 to 10 °C and summer temperatures are 23 to 24 °C, which make for a pleasant stay even in the dead of winter.
 Rainfall can be abundant at times, as mountains very close to the coast create an orographic effect.
 Genoa and La Spezia can see up to 2000 mm of rain in a year; other areas instead show the normal Mediterranean rainfall of 500 to 800 mm annually.

+As of 2023, according to the report on land consumption of the Higher Institute for Environmental Protection and Research, Marche and Liguria hold the Italian record for coastal overbuilding.